flink-extended/ai-flow/docs/content/deployment/installation.md

 ```shell script
 python --version
 ```
 Please make sure the version is 3.7.x.
-If not, we strongly recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/index.html) or other similar tools for an isolated Python environment in case of dependencies conflict error, e.g.
+We strongly recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/index.html) or other similar tools for an isolated Python environment.

 ```shell
 pip install virtualenv